 For what it's worth, some of these problems are solved by using C

 instead of shell.
-For example, the gettimeofday
+For example, the gettimeofday function

 does return the current time with milliseconds.
 Network stats can be

-obtained in strongly-typed fashion using ioctl
+obtained in strongly-typed fashion using ioctl, which is

 also how pfSense web dashboard gets them.